 Amelia is a very small town located in the state of Louisiana.
 With a population of 2,132 people and just one neighborhood, Amelia is the 167th largest community in Louisiana.

-Because occupations involving physical labor dominate the local economy, Amelia is generally considered to be a blue-collar town.
-51.08% of the Amelia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Amelia is a blue-collar town, with 51.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Amelia is a town of construction workers and builders, managers, and service providers.
 There are especially a lot of people living in Amelia who work in management occupations (12.67%), office and administrative support (7.95%), and business and financial occupations (6.74%).

 The citizens of Amelia have a very low rate of college education: just 7.22% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.